bintlabs/python-sync-db/README.md

 - One for the `repair` procedure, listening GETs.
 - One for the `register` procedure, listening POSTs.
-- One for the `pull` procedure, listening GETs.
+- One for the `pull` procedure, listening POSTs.
 - One for the `push` procedure, listening POSTs.
 - One (optional) for the `query` procedure (for remote queries), listening GETs.